saraetx/studentsfirst/README.md

 The purpose of this application is to showcase my various full-stack development skills.
 I'm available for remote full-time or contract hire as a full stack software engineer, and if you're interested you can contact me on my [LinkedIn profile](https://www.linkedin.com/in/saraelsa/).

 > This project is currently under construction, but you can still explore it.
-Some back-end functionality (e.g. relating to users and groups) has already been implemented, and a front-end is planned soon.
+Some back-end functionality (e.g. relating to users and groups) has already been implemented, and a front-end is also being worked on.

 ## Running